QUOTES-Reaction to Japan's release of water from Fukushima nuclear plant | Law-Order

 QUOTES-Reaction to Japan's release of water from Fukushima nuclear plant

-Here are reactions to Japan's release of treated radioactive water from its destroyed Fukushima Daiichi nuclear plant on Thursday.
+They are completely unsafe."
+RAFAEL MARIANO GROSSI, DIRECTOR GENERAL, IAEA: "IAEA experts are there on the ground to serve as the eyes of the international community and ensure that the discharge is being carried out as planned consistent with IAEA safety standards.
+"Through our presence, we contribute to generating the necessary confidence that the process is carried out in a safe and transparent way."
 CHINA'S FOREIGN MINISTRY: "The disposal of contaminated water in Fukushima is a major nuclear safety issue with cross-border implications, and is by no means a private matter for Japan alone.

 - Country: